eye-division/jeniross/_gallery/archive.md

 ---
 title: Archive
 description_markdown: >-
-  This page shows the development of the designs and the processes involved in the making of the New College Tapestries.
+  Miscellaneous: Development of the designs and&nbsp; processes involved in the making of the New College Tapestries.

-  Hand gun-tufted rugs and carpets and other earlier work.
+  Hand gun-tufted rugs and carpets.

+  Other earlier work.
 homepage_description_markdown:
 frontpage: false
 gallery_date: 2016-05-01 00:00:00